How to Feel Better Right NowNov 12, 2022

 If you are feeling "bad" start removing things from your world.

-You see, perfection is when there's nothing more to take away.
+Architects and engineers say that perfection is when there's nothing more to take away.

 Not that you should strive for perfection.

 Instead, I recommend you take imperfect action, and just get started, or get back on track when you mess up.

 I promise that, if you focus on smart training, mindful nutrition, and quality sleep, your impact and personal happiness will skyrocket.

 Family and friends will notice a positive change in your mind and body.